redeboer/bossdoc/docs/index.md

 pages can become a source of reference and are more likely to remain up-to-date.

-So if you read this and like the idea, have a look at the {doc}`contributing page <contributing>`!
+So if you read this and like the idea, have a look at the {doc}`contribute`!
 Contributions from all levels is highly appreciated.

 ```{hint}
 If you do not have an IHEP networking account, it is better to check out the